cip4/JDFEditor/src/main/assemble/windows-jre/includes/jre7/THIRDPARTYLICENSEREADME.txt

      sufficiently detailed for a recipient of ordinary skill to be able to understand it.

-5. Application of this License.
+5. org.cip4.tools.jdfeditor.Application of this License.

      This License applies to code to which the Initial Developer has attached the notice in Exhibit A and to related Covered Code.